Maverick-Coders/Fitness-Tools/README.rst

 .. _complete documentation: https://fitness-tools.readthedocs.io

 Fitness Tools is a Python package that facilitates healthy lifestyles.
-Whether you're a wellness profesional, veteran gym rat, or just starting your fitness journey this package will benefit you.
+Whether you're a wellness professional, veteran gym rat, or just starting your fitness journey this package will benefit you.

 While being healthy requires personal investment, it also requires some complex calculations like: